Undergraduate Course: Media and Visual Culture in Modern China (ASST10151)

 The themes covered by this course include The Dianshizhai Pictorial (1884-1898); political cartoons in the late Qing and early Republican era; calendar posters (yuefenpai) and advertising; photography; Liangyou (The Young Companion) and pictorials in the 1920s and 1930s; cartoon art and urban culture in the 1930s; film culture; wartime propaganda art (1937-1945); and woodcuts and communist propaganda.
 This course will address the following key questions: What are the main visual features of the particular genre/media?
 What are the ways in which meanings are constructed?
 How do the images represent gender?
 What are the roles of these visual sources in China's burgeoning urban commercial culture and modernisation?
 In what ways does Chineseness manifest itself in these imported visual genres?
 What is the relationship between technologies and the visibility of China's modern "objects" in various forms?
 How do the images address national issues of the time?

 The course will be taught through interactive seminars.
 Students are required to read assigned readings from primary and secondary sources.
 For each session, one or two students will give a presentation on the theme of the week and receive feedback from the lecturer.
-The presentation will be assessed as 20% of the final mark.
+The presentation will be assessed as 30% of the final mark.
 Discussions will be guided by a set of questions.
-Class participation will be assessed as 10% of the final mark.
 Students will submit a 3,000 word essay (70% of the final mark) at the end of the course.

 Entry Requirements (not applicable to Visiting Students)

 |Pre-requisites||Students who are non-native speakers of Chinese MUST be able to demonstrate an intermediate level of proficiency in Chinese (especially in reading).

 |Academic year 2018/19, Available to all students (SV1)

 |Assessment (Further Info)